pogyomo/submode.nvim/README.md

 # :wrench: submode.nvim

-This plugin privide apis to create a submode and manipulate it.
+This plugin provide apis to create a submode and manipulate it.

 These apis can be used on-the-fly: no need to call config like other plugin.